CraigHoffmann/water-meter-reader/README.md

 ## Setup

-First step is to configure the wifi to connect to your network.
+First step is to **configure the wifi** to connect to your network.
 If the device wifi has not been setup previously WiFiManager will automatically setup an access point called **watermeter**.
 Connect to the access point with password **wifisetup** and then load the default page 192.168.4.1 and enter your network wifi details.   **If you want to force the erasure of the wifi settings for some reason power up the device with pin D7 (GPIO13) pulled to ground.**  This will erase the wifi settings and go stright to the WiFiManager access point config.

+After entering your wifi details in wifimanager restart the Wemos D1 mini and wifimanager should connect to your network.

 If you have a serial monitor plugged in when powering up the device it will display the assigned IP address on startup.
 If you don't have an easy way of finding device IP addresses on your network then I suggest allocating an IP address in your router.